Cabeda/data-impostor/src/content/blog/2024/20240705-boto3-athena/index.md

 ## Level 2: Boto3

-With the AWS Cli solution tested
+With the AWS CLI solution tested went to use the boto3, the main aws python package.
+It's simpler to use, but still requires using the same low level logic.
+Added additional logic to wait for the response in the script.

 ```python
 import boto3